 Here are definitions of the main terms used in this site to help you understand why keeping medication information on paper is critical to patient health and safety.

-This is FDA-approved patient information in a standard format that must be distributed to patients with every prescription for certain high-risk drugs.
-In recent years, classes that have been required to supply MedGuides include NSAIDs (non-steroidal anti-inflammatory drugs) and anti-depressants.
-It is designed for consumers.
+Medication guides are FDA-approved patient information that must be distributed to patients with every prescription for certain high-risk drugs including NSAIDs (non-steroidal anti-inflammatory drugs) and anti-depressants.
+It has a standard format and is designed for consumers.

 Medication information is critical for patients, caregivers, and health care providers to understand prescription drug dosage, administration, side effects, adverse reactions, and interactions with other drugs.
 This confidence helps ensure patient health and safety and achieve higher compliance.

 Why medication information on paper?

 The 1938 United States Federal Food, Drug, and Cosmetic Act requires that written, printed, or graphic matter bearing directions for use and warnings be upon the immediate container of any article.
 In addition, research shows that patients prefer and better comprehend medication information on paper.